The Best Kansas Homeowners Insurance Company

 Despite these benefits, Farmers fell from the top of our list due to a number of economic issues.
 Of the five insurers we examined, Farmers had the lowest financial strength ratings of the companies we compared.

-While these ratings were still adequate, they didn’t stack up next to the other four insurance companies.
-Similarly, when examining premiums across the state (see below), Farmers’ were significantly more expensive — in some cases upwards of $1,000 higher — than policies from other Kansas insurers.
+While these ratings were still adequate, Farmers didn’t stack up next to the other four insurance companies.
+Similarly, when examining premiums across the state (see below), Farmers’ were significantly more expensive—in some cases upwards of $1,000 higher—than policies from other Kansas insurers.

-American Family’s online offerings are above average, just not our favorite.
+The good: The insurer received average customer satisfaction ratings nationwide.
+And American Family’s online offerings are above average.
 We appreciate that the site includes lots of educational information and tools, such as its DreamVault app, which helps you create a home inventory.

 There’s a good chance this is the case, as evidenced by the bureau’s guaranteed replacement cost coverage, which pays up to 125 percent of the insured value of your home.
 Regardless of the claim, this coverage is exemplary.
 It is particularly useful, however, in the aftermath of a tornado, storm, or other natural disaster, when extensive damage increases the costs of labor and materials.

-Iowa Farm Bureau’s optional residential equipment insurance is also worth noting, especially if you skimp on extended warranties or avoid calling the repair company until your furnace breaks down.
-Sometimes called appliance insurance, this endorsement covers mechanical failure for everything from air conditioners and furnaces to computers, TVs, and stereo systems.
+Farm Bureau’s optional residential equipment insurance is also worth noting, especially if you skimp on extended warranties or avoid calling the repair company until your furnace breaks down.
+Sometimes called “appliance insurance,” this endorsement covers mechanical failure for everything from air conditioners and furnaces to computers, TVs, and stereo systems.

 “Geographically, Kansas has a very wide variety of homes throughout the state,” says Clint Turley of McCausland Barrett & Bartalos P.C.
 At more than 80,000 square miles, the state’s land runs the gamut from urban areas to sprawling farms, and those variations factor into premiums for homeowners insurance.